Monyancha/store/FIXES_SUMMARY.md

 ✅ **Database duplication issues fixed**
 ✅ **Production-ready configuration**

-The application is now **100% ready for Railway deployment** with:
+The application is now **100% ready for production deployment** with:
-- Proper CORS configuration for https://cynthia-store.up.railway.app
+- Proper CORS configuration for multiple platforms
 - Working authentication for Swagger UI
 - Custom branded error pages
 - No more 404/403 issues
 - Complete API functionality

-🎉 **Ready to deploy to Railway.app!** 🎉
+🎉 **Ready to deploy to your preferred platform!** 🎉